watem-sedem/rfactor/docs/get-started.rst

 -----------------------

-The erosivity (EI30-values) can be computed by navigating to the main folder (make sure to activating the rfactor environment, ``conda activate rfactor``).
+The erosivity (EI30-values) can be computed by navigating to the main folder (make sure to activate the rfactor environment, ``conda activate rfactor``).
 In Python, import:

 ::